Suggestion: Watch the 10 minutes video tutorial before reading this article

 What food products are in demand in China?

-While some food products are in a higher demand in China, it doesn’t mean that you’re cut off from exporting other types of food.
-I just want to make this clear before continuing.
+While some food products are in higher demand in China, it doesn’t mean that you’re cut off from exporting other types of food.

-The following products are most popular in China with a market growing almost 15 times in the past decade:
+The following products are most popular in China with a market growing almost 15 fold in the past decade.

 Foreign meat is one of the most sought after products in China.
-Not only wealthy people look for substitutes to local meat, but also the growing middle class.
+Not only wealthy people look for substitutes for local meat, but also the growing middle class.

-It doesn’t come as a surprise that dairy products are in a big demand as well.
+It doesn’t come as a surprise that dairy products are in big demand as well.